ghonerka/d2l-en/chapter_preface/index.md

 but we will only assume that you come in with some basics, including modest amounts of linear algebra, calculus, probability, and Python programming.
-Just in case you for get the basics, the Appendix provides a refresher on most of the mathematics you will find in this book.
+Just in case you forget the basics, the Appendix provides a refresher on most of the mathematics you will find in this book.